gdbroman/broman.blog/_posts/2021/2021-01-07-forget-what-its-called.md

 Label anxiety seems particularly prevalent in creative fields, where qualifications are vague.
 Never would anyone call themselves an "aspiring MD" - you either are one, or *get away from the operating table!* Whereas the labels "actor," "painter," and "musician" are a lot more ambivalent.
 But here lies freedom.
 Why call yourself an "aspiring writer" when you can simply write?

-Language sure causes a great trouble for supposedly being among our proudest inventions.
+Language sure causes great trouble for supposedly being among our proudest inventions.
 At the end of the day, what does it matter what it is called?
 I say, if it makes you happy, do it now.
 Picasso couldn't have cared less if you called him a painter, sculptor, or artist.
 He just did his thing.